k-svensson/Temperature-analysis/Project description.md

 ### Possible extension of the analysis

 Since WU records numerous measurements, we could extend the comparison to air pressure, precipitation, wind, etc.
-For this demo, I have decided to limit the scope to temperature.
+For this demo, however, I have decided to limit the scope to just temperature.

 ## Conclusion